 MicroRNAs regulate gene expression, usually by reducing it.
-In the hypothalamus, these microRNAs are packaged in to transport vessicles called exosomes.
+In the hypothalamus, we package these microRNAs into vessicles called exosomes.
 Stem cells secrete these exosomes and they enter the circulation to regulate gene expression in remote tissues.

-Given that the hypothalamus is the control center of the body, it makes sense that it would play a role in regulating the aging process.
+Given that the hypothalamus is the control center of the body, it makes sense that it plays a role in the aging process.
 But it gets even more interesting than that.

 Cellular senescence and the stem cell pool

 There are many factors that regulate the number of stem cells you have in any given stem cell pool.
 One big factor is cellular senescence, something I’ve mentioned previously.
 When stem cells enter senescence, they no longer replicate and therefore can’t contribute to replenishing cells as they die.
-They also secrete factors such as inflammatory cytokines that can have detrimental effects on other stem cells in the local stem cell pool.
+They also secrete factors such as inflammatory cytokines that have detrimental effects on other stem cells.

 Cellular senescence isn’t a one-trick pony, there are many factors that can lead to cellular senescence.
-One factor that appears to be partially under our control is the level of the oxidized form of nicotinamide adenine dinucleotide, called NAD+.
-NAD+ is a coenzyme found inside cells that helps generate energy for cellular processes.
+One factor that appears under our control is the level of the oxidized nicotinamide adenine dinucleotide, called NAD+.
+NAD+ is a coenzyme in cells that generates energy for cellular processes.
 As a coenzyme, it exists in 2 forms: an oxidized form(NAD+) and a reduced form(NADH).

-Having a lower NAD+/NADH ratio can be problematic because 2 very important pathways to cell health utilize the oxidized from(NAD+), but not the reduced form(NADH).
+Having a lower NAD+/NADH ratio can be very problematic.
+Two very important pathways to cell health utilize the oxidized from(NAD+), but not the reduced form(NADH).
 These 2 pathways, the sirtuin and Poly(ADP-ribose) polymerase-1(PARP-1) pathways, are important for fixing DNA damage and repairing other cellular components.
-When the NAD+/NADH ratio is lowered, this promotes cellular senescence.
-Increasing NAD+ rescues stem cells, including neural stem cells, from senescence(2, 3).

-Through the sirtuin and/or PARP-1 pathway, NAD+ may play a big role in regulating the stem cell pool in the hypothalamus.
-But it appears that part of this process may be occurring outside of the hypothalamus, via something you probably spend most of your time trying to get rid of: your body fat.
+Through the sirtuin and/or PARP-1 pathway, NAD+ may play a big role in regulating the hypothalamic stem cell pool.
+But it appears that part of this process may occur outside of the hypothalamus.
+And it utilizes something you probably spend most of your time trying to get rid of: your body fat.

 The NAD World: Fat and fasting for brain health

-When NAD+ levels drop, as they naturally do in aging, sirtuin activity cannot proceed in these tissues and crucial repair processes go unperformed(5).
+When NAD+ levels drop with age, sirtuin activity cannot proceed in these tissues and crucial repair processes go unperformed(5).
 This may lead to organ dysfunction basically anywhere because the hypothalamus is the control center of the body.
 It may also promote senescence.

 Inflammation, NAD+, and the hypothalamic stem cell pool